MEGA NEWS-4th March-Forster's Tern-Adult again, then flew towards Brownsea Island; use Harbourside Car Park (BH15 1TQ)-Poole Harbour-Dorset

 Green-winged Teal

-Just as I was preparing to continue north towards Wick, news broke that a long-staying Bonaparte’s Gull was still present at Gairloch on the west coast, around an hour and a half away.
+Just as I was preparing to continue north towards Wick, news broke that a Bonaparte’s Gull was still present at Gairloch on the west coast, around an hour and a half away.
 An adult bird feeding around a fish farm, and one I still needed for my Scottish list.
 The decision was instant.

 Driving towards Loch Maree